lburgazzoli/lburgazzoli.github.io/content/posts/2024-05-21_An_Apache_Camel_Alike_Routing_Engine_Written_in_GoLang_part_1.md

 # Wasm for extensibility

 I’ve been working for some time toward providing a managed connectivity service for Apache Kafka and one of the most critical yet difficult parts is how to allow running non-trivial processing logic in a simpler and safer way.
-Over time we experimented with a number of options such as functions, scripting languages, custom images, etc however none was really satisfying, i.e.
+Over time we experimented with a number of options such as functions, scripting languages, custom images, etc however, none were really satisfying, i.e.

 - scripting languages:
   - Require the users to eventually learn a new language